International Students: additional requirements

 q Social Security Number, or other US Tax ID#, if one has been issued to the student

 q Foreign Address (where the applicant resides in their home country)

 q U.S. Address (where the applicant plans to reside in the US when they arrive)

 q Proof of Medical Insurance

 Curricular Practical Training (CPT)

-MEIPN is authorized by SEVIS to offer Curricular Practical Training (CPT) for completion of the required 1-year or 2-year internship.
+MEIPN is authorized by SEVIS to offer Curricular Practical Training (CPT) for completion of the required 1-year supervised internship.
 Obtaining an internship site is the responsibility of the applicant, but the process includes MEIPN’s working with the internship site and the supervising teacher to certify that they meet American Montessori Society standards for these roles.
 It is not possible for international students to do self-directed internships.

 Applicants generally find schools where they would like to work in two ways:

 · By visiting and observing at schools to which they could commute if they were hired.
 Applicants call schools to request appointments to observe.
 If a school seems to be a good fit, the applicant discusses possible employment as an assistant/intern with the school director.